rugbyprof/3013-Algorithms/Assignments/A05/README.md

 - Include any input files you used to test your code as well.
 - Comment your code.
 - Turn in a printed copy of your source code (DO NOT PRINT FROM GITHUB!!).
-  - There is a way to print source code from github, ask me in class to show you.
+  - There IS a way to print source code from github, its a pain, but ask me in class to show you if your desperate.
 - Staple your pages together at the top left (very close to the corner).
 - No hand writing on your pages at all!
 - Top page should be your first source code page with a BIG comment block that explains the program and tells me who you are with date etc.